 Honda Unicorn 160 - India's cheapest motorcycle with all-digital instrument console

 Originally intended to be the replacement of the once-flagship Unicorn 150, the Honda Unicorn 160 was their first product to get all-digital instrumentation.
 In fact, it is also the cheapest motorcycle available in India with an LCD instrument cluster.
 Powering the bike is a 162.71 cc single-cylinder air-cooled mill.
-Coupled to a 5-speed gearbox, the engine is capable of producing 13.82 bhp of power and 13.92 Nm of torque.
+Coupled with a 5-speed gearbox, the engine is capable of producing 13.82 bhp of power and 13.92 Nm of torque.

 Honda X-Blade - Honda's one-stop offering in the 150-160 cc segment

-The second Honda in the list, the X-Blade is a sporty offering by the Japanese manufacturer.
+The second Honda on the list, the X-Blade is a sporty offering by the Japanese manufacturer.
 It was the first motorcycle in its segment to feature LED headlamp.
 Powering the bike is the same engine seen in the Unicorn 160.
 The power output is slightly higher - 13.93 bhp at 8,500 rpm.
 The torque output is the same.